logzio/logz-docs/_source/user-guide/users/single-sign-on/azure_marketplace_liftr.md

   - yberlinger
 ---

-Logz.io offers an integration with Azure Marketplace++.
+Logz.io offers an integration with Azure Marketplace.
-This topic provides guidance for admins to set up SSO for the Logz.io-Azure AD integration, which enables an SSO link for users who access Logz.io resources via the Microsoft Azure Liftr/Marketplace++.
+This topic provides guidance for admins to set up SSO for the Logz.io-Azure AD integration, which enables an SSO link for users who access Logz.io resources via Microsoft Azure Marketplace.

 ### Benefits
 The advantages of providing your users access to the Logz.io Azure resource via SSO: